Wolf Kahn, Receding Towpath II, 1986

 With your next creative sketchbook drawing in mind (to create your own surreal, dreamlike world through perspective) look at the 4 following links.
 In your sketchbook notes, comment on what image interests you at each link.
 Make some observations about the technical aspects of making a surreal scene and the emotional effect.
 (Note, the modern architecture at the last site is not surreal but some of the buildings are so unusual, they inspire the imagination.
 Comment on the technical feats and the resultant emotional effect.)

 Flying Houses by Laurent Chehere

 Victor Enrich architectural images

-In your sketchbook drawing, show a building (exterior or interior) in perspective with surrealist components, to create an emotional, imaginative, or fantastical effect.
+In your sketchbook drawing, show a building exterior in perspective with surrealist components to create an emotional, imaginative, or fantastical effect.

 Some standards for a surrealist effect: change of scale, context, altering of physical characteristics.